 To achieve this, an offender may have to prove that he or she is not a risk to the community.
 This is where the counsel and persuasive powers of a criminal defence lawyer can help.

-Dale Melville Law- Your Solution For Any Charge Of Assault In Surrey
+Dale Melville Law- Your Solution For Any Charge Of Assault In Port Coquitlam or Surrey

 You may represent yourself before the Crown.
 However, everyone, from the prosecution to the police, is working against you.

 You ought to retain counsel to work towards a favourable outcome.
-If you or anyone you know has been charged or accused of assault, call Dale Melville Law immediately to speak to an experienced assault lawyer in Surrey.
+If you or anyone you know has been charged or accused of assault, call Dale Melville Law immediately to speak to an experienced assault lawyer at our office in Port Coquitlam or Surrey.